Stipa Data Collection Protocol

 Protocol Yes

-ID Universally unique identifier UUID NA Yes
+ID Universally unique identifier UUID 36 Yes

-Label Protocol display name Alphanumeric 100 Yes
+Label Protocol display name String 100 Yes

-Description Protocol description Alphanumeric 255 No
+Description Protocol description String 255 No

 LastModified Date and time of the last protocol edit Datetime NA No